Learn how to manage global and local risk management plans (RMPs).

 - Select All Actions > Create Local RMP Data from Core.

-Vault performs the following actions to create Local RMP record data:
+Vault performs the following actions to create Local RMP data:

-Vault creates a Local RMP Risk record for each RMP Risk Record on the related Core RMP Version, copying their field values.
+Vault creates a Local RMP Risk for each RMP Risk on the related Core RMP Version, copying their field values.

-Vault copies from the current steady-state Local RMP Version any Local RMP Risk records whose Core Risk field is blank.
+Vault copies from the current steady-state Local RMP Version any Local RMP Risks with a blank Core Risk field.

 - Copies the latest version of any documents related to the Core RMP Version for documents that meet the following criteria: